mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 Step 2 Camera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mini Pupper 2 also supports the single Pi camera or OpenCV OAK-D-Lite camera module.
-You can also print the holder by yourself using the `Mini Pupper 2 STL files <https://drive.google.com/drive/folders/1G8TsAhhomSA2-VkI1Wiqmuhu92EsJNb2>`_
+You can also print the holder by yourself using the `STL files <https://drive.google.com/drive/folders/1YyU4w-Ry1G25047BGe2m4Fi_TPRtYV0c?usp=sharing>`_

 .. image:: ../_static/MP2.LidarCamera.1.jpg